 As a small business, you might understandably be concerned that you don’t have the budget to run security awareness training for your employees to the same degree that larger corporations do.
 While you might not have the resources to outsource your training, that doesn’t mean you can’t create a security awareness training program of your own.

-With that in mind, here’s what you need to know about designing a cybersecurity training program for your small business.
+In this blog post, we'll discuss everything you need to know about designing a cybersecurity training program for your small business.
+Or, you can download this guide for later below!

 What is Security Awareness Training?